DataDog/documentation/content/en/agent/guide/tls_deprecation_1_2.md

 ## Browser support

-Modern browsers have had support for TLS 1.2 for a while, view the "Can I use..." [compatibility matrix][2] to determine if your specific browser and version are affected.
+Modern browsers have had support for TLS 1.2 for a while.
+See the "Can I use..." [compatibility matrix][2] to determine if your specific browser and version are affected.

 ## Language support

 ### Python

-Starting in Python 3.10, the SSL module defaults to TLS 1.2 and the use of modern cipher suites, see [][3].
+Starting in Python 3.10, the SSL module defaults to TLS 1.2 and the use of modern cipher suites, see [https://bugs.python.org/issue43998][3].

 ### Golang